apric0ts/MidiGenreClassifier/README.md

 ### Data Setup

+**NOTE: FOR EASE OF USAGE, you do NOT need to set the datasets up manually to try out the model.
+We have saved pkl files so that you can run training without setting up the dataset on your computer.**

 In the folder containing this repo (parent directory), download the following files:
 - [CD1 Genre Ground Truth](https://www.tagtraum.com/msd_genre_datasets.html) - save as `msd_tagtraum_cd1.cls`
 - [Lakh Midi Kaggle Dataset](https://www.kaggle.com/datasets/nddimension/lmd-matched?resource=download) - extract to `lmd_matched/`